Catallactic/catallactic-site/docs/whitepaper.md

 ### 13.6.
 Typical Project Description

-A typical catallactic project will include an underlying asset consumed by many customers.
-These customer should ideally be individuals rather than corporation since corporations do not have yet cryptopaments integrated in their processes.

-The most limiting factor to launch a CryptoCommodity project is compliance with regulation.
-Crypto must be allowed as payment method.
-Suitable country / region.
-Argentina, El Salvador, Panama.
+CryptoCommodity is the first initiative to build non-fiat stablecoins focused on the real economy.
+The existing tools in the market have not been built specifically for the real economy so some level of customization as well as some new developments are required.
+According to the current availability, in order to determine the right pilot projects we can consider the following aspects:

+The <b>scope</b> of the project can can be municipal, regional, national or global as long there is a supply large enough to create a currency delivering its services in the same scope.

+Compliance with regulation, as described in section 13.2. is a must to decide to invest in a project. <b>Compliance</b> is a multifaceted aspect.
+Depending on the activities covered in each jurisdiction, it can be required comply with VASPs rules, crypto allowed as a payment method or ICO as authorized funding method.
+Some suitable countries / region can be: Argentina, El Salvador, Panama.

+The stakeholders of typical CryptoCommodity Project should be a provider of an <b>underlying asset</b> consumed by many customers.
 The underlaying asset must comply with description on section .
 Candidates are energy providers, LPG providers, water providers, mining providers, agrocommodities providers.
+At time of writing this whitepaper, crypto is not yet integrated in corporate payment processes so B2B providers are probably not yet ready for CryptoCommodity Projects.
+Therefore, the ideal CryptoCommodity issuer at this point is a <b>B2C provider</b> of an conformant asset.

-The current limitations on wallets availability must also be considered.
-Currently the best bet is to use gift cards.
+Finally, the current limitations on <b>wallets</b> availability must also be considered as a work in progress for future improvement.
+Wallets packaged as mobile apps are suitable to operate CryptoCommodity tokens.
+A cheaper alternative could rechargeable gift cards.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>